What Causes Our Skin to Change from Baby Soft to Dry and Wrinkled?

 - Dehydration- most people maintain a constant level of mild dehydration, failing to replenish fluids lost through elimination, respiration and perspiration.
 Dehydration also leads to wrinkle formation, loss of skin elasticity and an aged appearance.

-- Exposure to the elements- cold and wind are also drying to the skin and can contribute to the appearance of fine lines and wrinkles, as well as dehydration of the skin.
+- Exposure to the weather elements- cold and wind are also drying to the skin and can contribute to the appearance of fine lines and wrinkles, as well as dehydration of the skin.
 During the winter months, skin can become dry and lose much of its natural moisture.
+Outdoor humidity and cold air during winter combined with overheating indoors may decrease the indoor relative humidity to levels that can provoke dry skin, nasal dryness and even problems with breathing.
+Moisture control and proper ventilation are of the utmost importance during winter months.

 What Lifestyle Changes Can Help You Achieve Baby Soft Skin?